Worship His Majesty!

 What I will share with you for the next 25 minutes may be new to you.
 That’s okay.
-Holy Spirit began to share these thoughts with me only 7 weeks ago and I still have much to learn.
+Holy Spirit began to share these thoughts with me only 7 weeks ago (June 2020) and I still have much to learn.
 Please understand that I am not trying to push these thoughts on you to convince you they are true.
 I am not being dogmatic or rigid in my present understanding.
 I realize how limited my understanding is and that I am human and make many mistakes.
 I simply ask that you give me your attention for the next 25 minutes are so and hear me out.
 If you disagree with my findings and conclusions, that’s okay.
-I’ve assured Gerry Beauchemin that what I teach today won’t contradict his teaching about Anchor Ten, but, rather, will round out and reinforce it.

 I wrote these next two sentences just a few minutes ago while I was reviewing my notes: “Don’t place your prophetic hope in anyone’s teachings, in any writings, in any books, in any knowledge, even in the written Bible.
 Colossians 1: 27 and Titus 2: 13 tell us to put our prophetic hope in the Living Lord Jesus who alone is our true and only hope of glory and our blessed Hope; put your hope for the future in Jesus!”

 I’m going to make a statement now that you may or may not agree with.
-Here’s that statement: 2,000 years ago when God was here as a human named Jesus of Nazareth, He brought to a complete end—and fulfilled—all prophecy in the Old Testament.
+Here’s that statement: 2,000 years ago when God was here as the God-human named Jesus of Nazareth, He brought to a complete end—and fulfilled—ALL prophecy in the Old Testament.
 Matthew 5: 17 gives me a hint that the statement I just made is true, but I readily admit I have much more to learn before that understanding becomes a basic part of my belief system.